raku-community-modules/WWW/README.md

 Exports a handful of routines to fetch data from online resources and optionally decode the responses as JSON.

+The module will use `User-Agent` header set to `Rakudo WWW`, unless you specify that header.

 # TESTING

 To run the full test suite, set `ONLINE_TESTING` environmental variable to `1`